 Standing at Tunnel View and looking down the valley while the mountain walls scream their tears is one of America’s best waterfall views.

-Every waterfall in Yosemite National Park might easily be included in this list of the top waterfalls in the US.
+Every waterfall in Yosemite National Park might easily be included in this list of the top waterfalls.
 If you want to see it in all of its violently tumbling glory, go in May when the snowmelt has transformed it into a spectacular experience.

 Guests can traverse the lower cascade through a route that leads to Benson Footbridge.
 The trail continues to the upper falls if guests desire to continue hiking.
 Once there, take in a breathtaking vista of the Columbian Gorge and the indistinguishable Little Multnomah Falls from the ground.